 BIRD FRIENDLY MATERIAL.
 A material or assembly that has, or has been treated to have a maximum threat factor of 25 in accordance with the American Bird Conservancy Bird Collision Deterrence Material Threat Factor Reference Standard, or with the American Bird Conservancy Bird-friendly Materials Evaluation Program at Carnegie Museum’s Avian Research Center test protocol, or with a relevant ASTM standard.

+Add a new definition for BIRD FRIENDLY MATERIAL in Section BC 1402.1, which includes the comprehensive legislative history for this definition.
+Please place in alphabetical order between the words “BACKING” and “CURTAIN WALL”.

 Legislative history: Local Law 15 of 2020

 BIRD HAZARD INSTALLATIONS.
 Monolithic glazing installations that provide a clear line of sight on the exterior of buildings, including, but not limited to, glass awnings, glass handrails and guards, glass wind break panels, or glass acoustic barriers.

+Add a new definition for BIRD HAZARD INSTALLATIONS in Section BC 1402.1, which includes the comprehensive legislative history for this definition.
+Please place in alphabetical order between the words “BIRD FRIENDLY MATERIAL” and “CURTAIN WALL”.

 Legislative history: Local Law 15 of 2020

 FLY-THROUGH CONDITIONS.
 One or more panels of glass that provide a clear line of sight through such elements creating the illusion of a void leading to the other side, including parallel glass elements, at a distance of 17 feet (5182 mm) or less, or a convergence of glass sides creating a perpendicular, acute or obtuse corner.

+Add a new definition for FLY-THROUGH CONDITIONS in Section BC 1402.1, which includes the comprehensive legislative history for this definition.
+Please place in alphabetical order between the words “FIBER CEMENT SIDING” and “METAL COMPOSITE MATERIAL (MCM)”.

 Legislative history: Local Law 15 of 2020

 1403.8 Bird friendly materials.
 Bird friendly materials shall be required in accordance with sections 1403.8.1 through 1403.8.4.